dsdanielpark/ko-llama-2-jindo/README.md

 # Korean ShareGPT DeepL Alpaca(KSDA)
 After using the DeepL translator to translate the contents of SharGPT, an alpaca model fine-tuned specifically for language translation tasks.

+# Datasets
+Please confirm the data processing method and the approach for revisions.

+# Train Alpaca
+***
 # [LoRA Alpaca](https://github.com/tloen/alpaca-lora)

 ## Docker